March 11th – 17th: Auckland City and environs

 Accommodation: The Palms Motel

-Coastal Arts and Tasting Trail: Numerous art and pottery studios, vineyards, cafes, charming coastal towns and beautiful beaches all lining the route to Able Tasman National Park.
+Coastal Arts and Tasting Trail: Numerous art and pottery studios, vineyards, cafes, charming coastal towns and beautiful beaches line the route to Able Tasman National Park.
 You will follow local knowledge for an introduction to yet another of Aotearoa’s creative hubs, take time to fossick, soak your toes or more into the Tasman Sea and absorb the changing patterns of land, sea and sky.
 Nelson is also famed for culinary arts that go far beyond fish and chips and barbeques.
 You can indulge in Pacific Rim cuisine with seafood such as green lipped mussels, crayfish, Bluff oysters, fresh fish and whitebait (in season), award winning cheeses and of course New Zealand lamb.